leanghoun/leanghoun.github.io/docs/collections/blasters/lynx.md

 ![Test Fitment with Turnaround](../../../../assets/images/lynx-11-ram-bar-3.jpg) *Test Fitment with Turnaround*
 {: .fs-2 .text-grey-dk-000 }

+Similar to the plunger assembly, the ram has an o-ring that is adjusted by tightening the screw.

 ![Test Fitment with Turnaround](../../../../assets/images/lynx-12-ram-bar-4.jpg) *Test Fitment with Turnaround*